MarkusH/blog/content/Development/2016-04-04__en__django-migrations-recipe-2.rst

 :summary: This recipe show how one can add a non-nullable column to a table with already existing data.

-This is the first migration recipe I publish for Django's migration framework.
+This is the second migration recipe I publish for Django's migration framework.
 I published it as part of my `talk at DjangoCon Europe 2016 in Budapest
 <{filename}/Development/2016-04-04__en__dont-be-afraid-of-writing-
 migrations.rst>`_.
 This recipe will show how to add a non-nullable column to a